Section 3: Handicapping Theory Part 2 (Technical Analysis & Team Trends)

 Such a style of handicapping depends on a very keen knowledge of each team and their personnel.
 The problem with this sort of fundamental analysis is that most mismatches in a game are already reflected in mathematical models, as well as in the point spread.

-The key to fundamental analysis is finding statistical indicators that have led to point spread success, beyond the most obvious observations which everyone already knows, and odds makers have already taken into account.
-Handicapping based solely on fundamental analysis (which is what you’ll see from the majority of touts and analysts) is lazy, inaccurate and unlikely to gain an edge over odds makers and/or other bettors.
+The key to fundamental analysis is finding statistical indicators that have led to point spread success, beyond the most obvious observations which everyone already knows, and odds makers have already accounted for.
+Handicapping based solely on fundamental analysis (which is what you’ll see from the most touts and analysts) is lazy, inaccurate and unlikely to gain an edge over odds makers and/or other bettors.
 However, more nuanced fundamental analysis can be a useful addition to more comprehensive and predictive analytical models.
+Our models incorporate some matchup advantages that have proven to be predictive beyond what the betting market has taken into account.

 Technical Analysis: